GTTorres04/LidarMapper/README.md

 ---

 ## Description
 This Project aims to utilize various iPhone sensors (LiDAR, accelerometer, gyroscope, magnetometer, camera, GPS, etc.) to map a space.
-The information will be transmitted via WebSockets to a PC, where 3D reconstruction of the space will be performed using point clouds.
+The information will be transmitted in the form of ROS messages via WebSockets to a PC, where 3D reconstruction of the space will be performed using point clouds.

 Key features include:
 - Integration of multiple iPhone sensors for data collection.